HIIT Exercise for Beginners with kids

 Seriously: if you work it out, apart from having fun while exercising with kids, you get a good sweat.

-As we have already told you on other occasions, HIIT workouts’ success lies in combining high-intensity exercises and breaks for short periods.
-In this way, you get your heart rate up enough to burn excess fat while strengthening your muscles with functional movements that do not require gym equipment.
+As we have told you on other occasions, HIIT workouts‘ success is combining high-intensity exercises and breaks for short periods.
+This way, you get your heart rate up enough to burn excess fat while strengthening your muscles with functional movements that do not require gym equipment.

-Remember that before doing this HIIT workout, you must warm up your muscles to avoid injury.
-If you have not done similar exercises before, take advantage of the first round to pay attention to the execution and practice the technique, and increase the intensity as you control them.
+Remember that you must warm up your muscles before doing this HIIT workout to avoid injury.
+If you have not done similar exercises before, take advantage of the first round to pay attention to the execution, practice the technique, and increase the intensity as you control them.
 And above all, enjoy it.

 * Repeat until four rounds are completed.